olitrussle/trussle.github.io/about.md

 Since the age of 10 Jonny has been staring at computers and trying to make them do what he tells them.
 Jonny can often be found ranting in a weakly Northern accent about code quality, company culture or [the Agile Manifesto](http://agilemanifesto.org).

 Jonny has been a software engineer since 2011.
-After working as a scientific software consultant and a web developer for a ratings and review company, Jonny finally saw sense and settled down into the warm and inviting world of mortgage advice start-ups.
+After working as a scientific software consultant and a web developer for a ratings and review company, Jonny finally saw sense and settled down into the warm and inviting world of mortgage startups.

 Oddly, Jonny spends a lot of time programming *outside* of work, in a move that has disappointed loved ones.
-He is also studying Japanese, attending programming outreach events and presenting radio shows, although usually not at the same time.
+He's also studying Japanese, attending programming outreach events and presenting radio shows, although usually not at the same time.

 ---